Population: 700,000 (99% Human – Mulan, 1% Planetouched), plus 500,000 slaves (95% Human – various, 5% Half Orc)

 - -151 DR: Year of Roving Bands: Bands of refugees migrate from the Hordelands into the northern reaches of Mulhorand through Murghom, they bring with them the worship of many fey and beast cults

 - -150 DR: Year of Recompense: End of the Great Conflagration: Narfell and Raumathar destroy each other with the summoning of Eltab and Kossuth.
-Mulhorand and Unther soon send forces north to reclaim the Priador Plateau (Thay) and the Wizards’ Reach.
+Mulhorand and Unther soon send forces north to reclaim the Netarand (Modern: Thay) and the Wizards’ Reach.

 The Second Mulhorandi Empire

-The Second Empire of Mulhorand began with the rule of the mortal kin of Horus-Re for the first time.
-The human Pharaohs oversaw the expansion of the empire to its former glory while the Gods watched and advised their children but took little part in the affairs of mortals.
+The Second Empire of Mulhorand began with the rule of the mortal kin of Horus-Re for the first time independent of the godkings of Mulhorand (who retreated into their towers and never emerged).
+The human Pharaohs oversaw the expansion of the empire to its former glory (including the Netarand as the new precept of Shamulrand) while the Gods watched and advised their children, but took no part in the affairs of mortals.

-The rebellion of Priador and the founding of Thay ended the Second Empire of Mulhorand and shrank the empire to its current borders.
+The rebellion of Shamulrand and the founding of Thay ended the Second Empire of Mulhorand and shrank the empire to its current borders.

-- -147 DR: Year of the Candlemaker: The first mortal Pharaoh; Rehorusteb I is crowned ruler of Mulhorand while the Gods of Mulhorand retreat from mortal affairs.
+- -147 DR: Year of the Candlemaker: Horuseres I is again crowned Pharaoh and ruler of Mulhorand while the Laren of Mulhorand retreat from mortal affairs.

-- -135 DR: Year of Old Beginnings: Founding of Bezantur.
-Other cities soon built on coastal areas of the Wizard’s Reach as Mulhorand and Unther once again expand northwards.
-Within a century Mulhorand restores its borders to their former height (even claiming the lands of Thesk, although in reality they do little more than extort taxes from the settlements.
+- -135 DR: Year of Old Beginnings: Founding of Kensten (Modern: Bezantur) at the ruined site of Prianar and establish the precept of Shamulrand (Modern: Thay).
+Other cities are soon built on coastal areas of the Wizard’s Reach as Mulhorand and Unther once again expand northwards.
+Within a century Mulhorand restores its borders to their former height (even claiming the lands of Thesk, although in reality they do little more than extort taxes from the settlements there.

 - -120 DR: Year of Confusion: The Suren march against the Kalmyks, conquering Khazari and Ra-Khati.
-Semphar declares independence and gradually comes under the sway of Mulhorand and is once again a protectorate of the Mulhorandi Empire within a decade.
+Semphar declares independence from the Kalmyk and gradually comes under the sway of Mulhorand and is once again a protectorate of the Mulhorandi Empire within a decade.

 - -45 DR: Year of the Raging Brooks: Mulhorand attempts an invasion of Rashemen but its armies are turned back at the Gorge of Gauros.